 <br />

-Just out of interest, wouldn't a javascript be able to get the value of maxlenght even if the browser doesn't implement the correct behaviour in the HTML? <!--content-->Originally posted by Dave Clark <br />
+Just out of interest, wouldn't a javascript be able to get the value of maxlenght even if the browser doesn't implement the correct behaviour in the HTML? :confused:<!--content-->Originally posted by Dave Clark <br />

 NS4 will only allow new properties that are created from within JavaScript itself.<br />